mgifford/drupal-security/src/database.rst

 If you need a graphical tool like `phpMyAdmin`_, disable it after use.
-Web applications like this can also be tightened down by placing them on a different port, firewall that port from other than 127.0.0.1, and always access it via ssh port forwarding.
+Web applications like this can also be tightened down by placing them on a different port, firewall that port from other than 127.0.0.1, and always access it via SSH port forwarding.
 Access to these tools can also be limited to IP addresses for extra protection.
 Note that any software you use should be regularly updated to ensure that it receives any security enhancements, particularly if stored on the